sardbaba/gestpay-for-woocommerce/readme.txt

 3. Read the [usage documentation on Gestpay](http://docs.gestpay.it/plugins/gestpay-for-woocommerce/ "Gestpay for WooCommerce - Usage Documentation").

 == Changelog ==

+= 20180412 =
+* Feature - Added compatibility with WC Sequential Order Numbers Pro.
+* Security - Added TLS 1.2 checks for redirect and iFrame versions: prevent old and unsecure browsers to proceed with the payment.
+* Fix - Show an error if required fields are not filled on the On-Site version (S2S).
+* Fix - Prevent Fatal Errors if WooCommerce is inactive.
+* Fix - Save transaction key on phase I
+* Checks - Verified compatibility with Wordpress 4.9.4/.5 and WooCommerce 3.3.4/.5.

+= 20180108 =
+* Fix - Consel Merchant Pro parameter is now changed to be an input box on which the merchant can add the custom code given by Consel.

 = 20171217 =
 * Feature - Added help text near the CVV field (for it/en languages) for "on site" and iframe versions.